RIMMER: Unhappy anniversary: Operation Barbarossa

 “We only have to kick in the door,” boasted Hitler before he changed the codename of the operation from Fritz to Barbarossa, “and the whole rotten structure will come crashing down.”
 He was right about the structure being rotten but wrong about the crash.

-Every country is guilty of mythologizing its past to suit its modern requirements, of trying to establish a collective, national memory to exploit for present political benefit.
+Every country is guilty of mythologising its past to suit its modern requirements, of trying to establish a collective, national memory to exploit for present political benefit.
 Britain defines itself by empire, the Somme, Churchill and its “finest hour.”
 The French and the Americans have their revolutions.
 The North Koreans have the amazing round of golf played by the Great Leader, Kim Il Sung, comprising eighteen holes-in-one.

-Even were it not for Covid’s third wave, I would not expect the Russians to commemorate Operation Barbarossa on Monday.
+Even were it not for the coronavirus (COVID’s) third wave, I would not expect the Russians to commemorate Operation Barbarossa on Monday.
 Victory Day May 9 is much more the Kremlin’s triumphalist, storytelling style.
-Putin’s political scientists are repeatedly rewriting its history books, closing the archives, engaging in memory wars with former allies, undermining Western democracies, continually trying to rehabilitate the legacy of Stalin and renovate the recollection of the disastrous human experiment that was Marxist Leninism in the Former Soviet Union.
+Putin’s political scientists are repeatedly rewriting its history books, closing the archives, engaging in memory wars with former allies, undermining Western democracies, continually trying to rehabilitate the legacy of Stalin and renovate the recollection of the disastrous human experiment that was Marxist-Leninism in the Former Soviet Union.

 Russia is trapped in an unreal past by unreliable and unprincipled narrators who would do better to remember Kierkegaard’s dictum: “Life must be understood backwards so it can be lived forwards.”